 The "custom music" part of the business is that Mark, using synthesizers and recording equipment, could perform most at most weddings sounding like almost anything the bride and groom wanted, including standard church organ, full orchestra, or in the case of the Opryland Hotel wedding, a brass band.

 Mark discontinued the business when moving from Tennessee in 1998 to Georgia.

 In 2010, Mark resumed his musical adventures by joining Paragon, an Adrian, Michigan-based classic rock band, and in 2012, joined his brother-in-law's classic rock and originals band, Mercury7.
 Mark plays synths and keytars in both bands and has been doing local touring to promote Mercury7's album, "The Time Is Now", featured on SiriusXM and on The Mitch Albom radio show in Detroit.
 Paragon is the featured band for the southern Michigan contests for the national country music competition, CountryShowdown.com.

-In 2015, Mark has re-opened his solo music business for events, parties, and receptions, and performed with local bands.
+In 2015, Mark has re-opened his solo music business for events, parties, and receptions, and performed with Mercury7 and Paragon.

-In 2018/2019, Mark is continuing solo recording and performing at weddings and coffeehouses.
-He's also currently still performing with Mercury7 (Fraser, classic rock), The Jim Dandy Band (Saline, classic rock and pop), and Street Angel (Stevie Nicks/Fleetwood Mac tribute band).
+In 2018/2019, Mark is continued solo recording and performing at weddings and coffeehouses.
+He was performing with Mercury7 (Fraser, classic rock), The Jim Dandy Band (Saline, classic rock and pop), Headknocker (Foreigner tribute band), and Street Angel (Stevie Nicks/Fleetwood Mac tribute band).

 In 2020....the COVID Pandemic hit.
 Due to the major upheaval of the live music business, all but Mercury7 had curtailed activities (or at least we got together for practices and general commiseration....)